-The cloud provides scalable support to state and local government workers dealing with the sudden influx of requests and traffic caused by COVID-19.
+The cloud provides scalable support to state and local government workers.

-State and local governments are seeing an unprecedented load on their information technology infrastructure thanks to the COVID-19 pandemic.
+During emergency situations, state and local governments will see an unprecedented load on their information technology infrastructure.

 Citizens are live streaming governor and mayor briefings.
-They are searching for essential information on agency and healthcare services.
-And they are submitting forms for unemployment and other aid as quickly as they can.
+They’re searching for essential information on agency and healthcare services.
+And they’re submitting forms for unemployment and other aid as quickly as they can.

 All of these requests for information can overload traditional data centers.
 At a minimum, this creates frustrated constituents.
 At its worst, it can prevent lifesaving information from getting to the public.